vrchatapi/vrchatapi.github.io/docs/AvatarAPI/GetByID.md

 # Get By ID

-This API allows you to get public user info about a specific user using his ID
+This API allows you to get details about any avatar by ID.

 ## Request Method
 GET